kdz/ebohub/D_Q1.md

 ### How to Install, Run, and Test the Program ###

-A full local install to run the program or its executable tests involves these main steps.
-It is easier to use the version deployed on Heroku instead.
+A full local install to run the program or its executable tests involves these main steps (although it is easier to directly use the version I have deployed on Heroku instead).

 1. Unzip the zip file of the entire program, or `git clone` from [github](https://github.com/kdz/ebohub)
 2. Install Python 3.4 (recommended source: [anaconda](https://www.continuum.io/downloads)